Prairie Home hands Bunceton its first loss of the season with 4-3 victory

 In an epic battle between two CCAA teams Thursday night in Bunceton, the Prairie Home Panthers baseball team did just enough to hand the Dragons their first loss of the season with a 4-3 victory.

-The Panthers, improving to 5-4 overall and 4-0 in the CCAA conference, out-hit Bunceton 10-7 but struggled on the defensive side while committing four errors.
-The Dragons, dropping to 5-1 on the season and 2-1 in the CCAA, had just one error in the game.
+The Panthers, improving to 5-4 overall and 4-0 in the CCAA conference, also matched Bunceton with eight hits but struggled on the defensive side while committing two errors.
+The Dragons, dropping to 5-1 on the season and 2-1 in the CCAA, had three errors in the game.

 “We played an all around good baseball game tonight,” said Prairie Home coach Trever Huth.
 Bunceton is a good hitting team and Ty Stidham did a heck of a job holding them tonight.
 He was in the zone all night and created soft contact all throughout the game.
 The defense really picked him up when we needed it and made the plays we had to make to compete throughout the game.
 I would like to see us put the ball on the ground more but other than that another good win against a good team.”